salob/ml/README.md

 what about the built in AI forecasting, how good is an ai model at forecasting ?:
 That is what the loss function is for it can track the loss between a predicted value and the actual value.
 If predictions are accurate then the loss or difference between these numbers is small.

+training uses randomness for things like batch shuffling and weight initialisation.
+You can make it more deterministic by using the same seed and deterministic algorithms from the torch library.
+However complete determination can be slow or impossible across platforms and versions so a better approach is to run multiple times and take a mean performance score.
+The same will be done for all models.